flashlxy/mycmaqlearn/pythonplot/README.md

 ## you can use the python plot CMAQ out
-## First, install python visit https://www.python.org/
+## First, install python visit https://www.python.org/ for Linux or Windows